 As humans, we’re constantly leaving waste behind us to the detriment of the environment.
 Whether this is plastic, dirty water, or food waste – this can be super harmful to the flora and fauna.
-When designing your shipping container home, you can add some ingenious waste-saving hacks to reduce this impact.
+When designing your home, you can add some ingenious waste-saving hacks to reduce this impact.

 Reusing your wastewater can be as simple as draining your shower water back into your toilet.
 These small changes really benefit the area that you’re living in and can even save you money too!
 There are plenty of companies out there making environmentally friendly soaps and cleaning solutions that can be more easily disposed of than traditional products.

-Shipping containers come in a range of sizes, from 10ft to 40ft!
+These come in a range of sizes, from 10ft to 40ft!
 While you might be tempted to go for the biggest one that you can afford, living smaller is much more eco-friendly.
 It’s cheaper to heat a smaller space and requires less energy to run, so consider if you really need that extra space or not.

 Use Solar Energy

 Adding solar panels to your home can also offset the impact that you have on the environment.
 Using this renewable energy source can save you money and reduce your carbon footprint – so it’s a win-win!

 These panels can be affixed to the roof of your home to soak up the sunlight and power.
 By taking steps to reduce your energy consumption, you can also make this energy last even longer.
 Small steps like placing appliances on timers, wrapping up warm in the winter instead of hitting the thermostat, and reducing the appliances you use can make a huge impact.

 You can fit a smart meter in your home to identify the culprits that are soaking up all this energy.
 You may be surprised at just how much energy your appliances use, then you can take necessary action to use your solar power more economically.